Utilizing Softwave Shockwave Therapy in Rehabilitation for Women's Health and Pelvic Health Conditions

 The SoftWave patented Broad focused applicator design makes it possible to spread energy to a large area of both superficial and deep tissue soliciting a biological response to the target area to initiate the body’s natural healing process.

-The Softwave Technologies OrthoGold100 and 300 unit is designed in Germany.
-It delivers a broad focused shockwave by an electrohydraulic process.
+The SoftWave OrthoGold® and UroGold® units are designed in Germany.
+They deliver a broad focused shockwave by an electrohydraulic process.
 The body of the unit has an attached applicator through which the shocks are applied to the body.

 Frequency of treatment is typically one time per week, up to two times a week for very acute conditions, and treatment is usually provided 3-7 days apart.
-Some patients benefit from as little as 1- 3 sessions, but more typically are seen for 6-10 sessions, with some patients returning for care once per month.
+Some patients benefit from as little as 1- 3 sessions, but more typically are seen for 6-10 sessions, with some patients returning for care once per month, depending on their diagnosis.

 Extracorporeal Shockwave Therapy (ESWT): Research supports that ESWT promotes healing by promoting an anti-inflammatory environment and by angiogenesis or the forming of new blood vessels.
 More details on the research and technology of the device we are using can be accessed at the company website.